smamezah/alx-low_level_programming/README.md

-This is reposirtory is for my low level programming projects
+This directory contain the projects I worked on when I was studying low level programming